 Tashi Mannox, an Englishman, and for many years an ordained Buddhist monk, has trained for decades in the arts of Tibetan calligraphy.
 Today he preserves this tradition as a vehicle to communicate and transmit dharma, all the while adapting and updating his approach within and for contemporary contexts.
 He identifies three streams in his work: Contemporary and Traditional, Contemporary Black on Black, and Illuminated Iconography.

+In honoring contemporary contexts and concerns, some of his designs are presented as sacred tattoos.
+With certain commissioned work he offers the option of including bespoke seals that are specific to the calligraphic project and its patron.
 In all cases Tashi’s art is an expression of his long and devoted meditative practice and spiritual realization, such that his art energetically transmits the Tibetan Buddhist View.
-Grounded thoroughly in the pre-modern Tibetan tradition, incorporating modernist visual schemes, and being multicultural and postmodern in drawing on other calligraphic lineages such as the spatial awareness proper to Zen calligraphic practice -while preserving the Tibetan core of style, Tashi Mannox’s art is an authentic and exemplary instance of an integral calligraphy for our age.
-Recognized as one of the world’s foremost contemporary Tibetan calligraphy artists, he exhibits in New York, Moscow, London & Los Angeles.
+Grounded thoroughly in the pre-modern Tibetan tradition, incorporating modernist visual schemes, and being multi-cultural and postmodern in drawing on other calligraphic lineages such as the spatial awareness proper to Zen calligraphic practice -while preserving the Tibetan core of style, his art is an authentic and exemplary instance of an integral calligraphy for our age.